danrot/master-thesis/03_implementation.md

 With this setup it is also possible to use a continous integration service to see if the current state of development works as expected, since the not supported features will not break the build.
-For Jackalope Doctrine DBAL the service TravisCI[^21] is used for that, which is also the reason for the necessity of such an test architecture.
+For Jackalope Doctrine DBAL the service TravisCI[^21] is used for that, which is also one of the reasons for the necessity of such an test architecture.

 ### Doctrine DBAL Transport Layer